 An Taisce Green Campus Ireland

-NUI Galway is an An Taisce Green Campus Ireland Partner, and has been awarded the Green Flag.
+University of Galway is an An Taisce Green Campus Ireland Partner, and has been awarded the Green Flag.

 An Taisce is Ireland’s oldest environmental charity.
 An Taisce works to promote environmental awareness and action in the context of the climate and biodiversity emergencies.
 Being one of Ireland’s oldest and largest environmental organisations, they are an independent charitable voice for the environment and for heritage issues.